-3. Zoom in on the spectrum around 690 cm-1 where the clear and cloudy spectra begin to separate (click on the zoom icon third from the right on the toolbar at the bottom and click and drag over the desired part of the spectra).
-Plot spectral band images at 694.67 and 697.43 cm-1 and save on a ppt.
+2. Zoom in on the spectra at 690 cm-1 where the clear and cloudy spectra begin to separate (click on the zoom icon third from the right on the toolbar at the bottom and click and drag over the desired part of the spectra).
+Plot spectral band images at 700 and 690 cm-1 and save on a ppt.
 Clouds are evident in one image but not the other.
 Explain why in the notes.
-Notice the 697.43 cm-1 measurements near the edge of the image are colder than the nadir measurements.
-Why?

-4. Restore the full spectra (click on the left icon on the toolbar at the bottom and click over the spectra).
-Zoom in on the eastern portion of the Black Sea (see Figure 4).
+3. Restore the full spectra (click on the left icon on the toolbar at the bottom and click over the spectra).
+Go back to the Hydra main window and display the eastern portion of the Black Sea at full resolution (see Figure 4).
 Compare the spectra for a clear pixel and a pixel covered by thin cloud.
-Save in a ppt.
 What does the infrared window portion of the spectrum look like?
-Assuming this is a transmissive ice cloud, what does this tell you about transmission through an ice cloud as a function of wavenumber between 800 and 1000 cm-1?